InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_3_time_series/README.md

 The goals for this tutorial are:

-- introduce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
 - reinforce the boilerplate logic, with some slight updates, to further understand the data lifecycle (both for javascript and d3.js enter, update, and exit).
+- reinforce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
 - practice [transitions](https://github.com/d3/d3-transition) on elements we know already, but also introduce new types of transitions on scales.

 ## Setup + Serve: